cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 ![PATCH & DELETE Routes.png](../../../static/img/tutorial/rest-api/PATCH__DELETE_Routes.png)

-We’re almost done; but we still must implement two more route handlers: PATCH and DELETE.
+We're almost done; but we still must implement two more route handlers: PATCH and DELETE.

 The former allows clients to update only *parts* of a bike item, as opposed to PUT which always replaces the whole thing.
 The latter is quite self-explanatory and it simply deletes the item in demand.

 ## Updating parts of a bike item

-As always, we’ll of course get started by extracting data from the HTTP request:
+As always, we'll of course get started by extracting data from the HTTP request:

 ```javascript
 // Patch bike if it exists